 On top of that, the food at Space 220 Restaurant could actually be good thanks to the partnership with Patina Group.
 While we love Walt Disney World’s themed restaurants, many of those venues coast on the setting and deliver subpar meals.
 There’s a solid chance the setting and menu will both be well-executed at Space 220, making this a rare Walt Disney World restaurant that excels at both.
 Our fingers are crossed!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 Are you excited for the Space 220 Restaurant at Epcot?
 Does the concept of Coral Reef…but in outer space…appeal to you, or will you wait and see how the menu looks?
-When do you expect Space 220 Restaurant will open?
+Are you exciting for Space 220 Restaurant finally opening on September 20, 2021?
 Do you agree or disagree with our thoughts?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!